INikonI/steam-giveaway-tool/README.md

 2. **Randomize Giveaway**:
 - Choose the number of winners you want to select
 - To track users who have already won, you can press `Save current`, and later in the filters, you can exclude these users
-  - there is also an option for auto-saving, but if you perform test/randomizations by accident, it may count users as already winning, even if they haven't.
+  - There is also an option for auto-saving, but if you perform test/randomizations by accident, it may count users as already winning, even if they haven't.
 Therefore, it’s better to use manual saving
+  - But you still can reset this in `Menu > Settings > Other > Clear winners for all time`
 - The app will randomly choose friends based on your filters and display them in the `Winners` list

 3. **Your Friends**: